 Agriculture and food are important, and the public needs people with first-hand knowledge.
-One of the goals of the Biofortified Blog is to give people the opportunity to write about what they know, engage in moderated discussion, and be part of a community of writers and readers that give these topics the attention they deserve.
+One of our goals is to give people the opportunity to write about what they know, engage in moderated discussion, and be part of a community of writers and readers.

 We are always looking for articles written by scientists, farmers, doctors, chefs… anyone who works with or eats food.
 This opportunity is open to anyone, no matter your views.
 Contact us to learn more.

 We can provide professional editing, will promote your work on social media, and can help you build your personal brand as a writer while you write with us.
 Some of our writers have gone on to start their own successful projects and organizations!

 What to write about